e-mts/markov-bot/README.md

 # Discord Markov Chain Bot

 A Discord bot that generates messages using a Markov chain based on chat history.
 This bot supports slash commands.
-Inspire by Eliza (RIP).
+Inspired by Eliza (RIP).

 > Note: this is a funny side project, the bot records messages in `data/channel_data.json` (unidentified) and `data/user_data.json` (identified).
 Don't use this for weird stuff.